-In a food processor, pulse together whole wheat flour, cornmeal, almond flour & sea salt.
+In a food processor, pulse together whole wheat flour, cornmeal & sea salt.
 Add in cubed butter and pulse until it resembled coarse sand.
-Add vanilla & almond extract, then the ice water 1 tbsp at a time until the dough starts to come together.
+Add ice water 1 tbsp at a time until the dough starts to come together.
 Turn it out onto a board and knead it into a ball.
 I like to roll it immediately since it’s most pliable (see below for tips) – typically I haven’t had trouble with this dough sticking.
 I roll it between two sheets of parchment paper and use the bottom one to bake the galette on; makes an easy transferral method between cookie sheet & cooling rack.
 If you’re not rolling immediately, stuck it in the fridge on a plate.
 Can be made ahead the night before if need be.

 For the fruit:

-Nectarines, sliced (I used roughly 4 large ones)
+Apples, sliced (I used roughly 4 small ones)

 heaping 1c blackberries